 - Public policy makers

-- Participate in national and international conversations on policies, laws, and applications that champion intellectual freedom, privacy, confidentiality, research, and equitable access to information.
+- Participate in national and international conversations on policies, laws, and applications that champion intellectual freedom, privacy, confidentiality, research, social justice, and equitable access to information.
 Reflect global perspectives in the work of the Association.

 - Maximize the ability of member libraries to leverage technology, innovation, responsiveness, and risk-taking.